rishabhlakhotia/CSE-Lab-Manual/README.md

 1. Rishabh Lakhotia ([Github](https://www.github.com/rishabhlakhotia))
 2. Siddharth Singh ([Github](https://www.github.com/cddharthsingh))

-*Disclaimer: I may changed some of the codes for better functionality.*
+*Disclaimer: I may have changed some of the codes for better functionality.*